 - Debridement is the surgical removal of dead and infected tissue.
 Patients might need repeated debridements to clean all the wounds.
 The wound is usually left open until healing.

 Patients who receive either treatment are less likely to survive.
 Other supportive treatments are also essential.
-These include:

 - Intravenous fluids

 - Vasopressor support if the blood pressure goes down